FilippoGurioli/test-2-code-llm/docs/architecture.md

 ### Experiment Command

-The experiment command is the one that performs experiments over many different llms.
-Its main capability is to report into a file the results gained during the experiments.
+The experiment command is the one that performs experiments over many different LLMs.
+It performs multiple runs with different configurations and collects detailed metrics on the performance of each model and tests adopted.

 It takes as input a `yml` file in which all the configurations are set.